thruthesky/centerx/README.v2.md

 # 환율, Currency Conversion

-- centerx support currency api from https://free.currencyconverterapi.com/
+- Matrix supports currency api from https://free.currencyconverterapi.com/

-- define free version currency api in config.php
+- You can define free version currency api in config.php.
+It can be easily switched to paid version.

 ```php
 define('CURRENCY_CONVERTER_API_KEY', 'bd6ed497a84496be7ee9');
 ```

-- you can get the whole country currency information like below.
+- You may want to get the whole country currency information.
+If you do, access the route like below.

 ```text
 https://main.philov.com/index.php?route=country.currencies